linstats/linstats.github.io/content/badminton/bmt3-match/index.md

 We did a good defense and comfort each other as partners.
 Finally we won the game.
 {{< video src="images/bmt3-7.mp4" controls="yes" >}}

+### Friendship
+This tournament marked a pivotal moment in my badminton journey.
+Winning both the singles and doubles titles was not just a personal milestone, but a reflection of the dedication, teamwork, and support from my teammates.
+Despite the intense competition, the respect and friendship I shared with my opponents also remained strong.
+Battling against friends and players I deeply admire made each victory all the more meaningful.